freedomofpress/encryption-works/encryption_works.md

 OTR will encrypt the content of your chats, but there's another factor to consider when you're chatting with Off-The Record: logs.

-Here is an excerpt from the chat logs of a conversation between Chelsea Manning (formerly Bradley) and Adrian Lamo, who turned him in to authorities.
+Here is an excerpt from the chat logs of a conversation between Chelsea Manning (shown here as bradass87) and Adrian Lamo, who turned him in to authorities.
 They were [published](http://www.wired.com/threatlevel/2011/07/manning-lamo-logs) by Wired.

 > (1:40:51 PM) bradass87 has not been authenticated yet.
 You should authenticate this buddy. \
 > (1:40:51 PM) Unverified conversation with bradass87 started. \